 After those meetings the board will meet with the committees, and then meet in executive session to discuss the last interviews.

 "There is other work that needs to be done, but we are cautiously optimistic that we will be able to move the process forward relatively quickly," Gartenstein said.
-"We hope to be able to announce a decision in the next couple, to three weeks.
-It is a very exciting time."

 The Selectboard has been looking for a permanent town manager since Barbara Sondag made a surprise announcement in June that she would be leaving.